 - The Federal Government's guidelines on restricting social contact in everyday life apply.

-Wearing a face mask is mandatory in the terminal areas!
+Wearing a medical face mask is mandatory in the terminal areas!

 Please keep a distance of at least 1.5 meters from others!